Contents:

 07.02.03 Applied Music Study – MA

-All students in the master of arts degree program are encouraged to avail themselves of the School’s applied music instruction.
+All students in the Master of Arts degree program are encouraged to avail themselves of the School’s applied music instruction.
 The area and extent of such study will be determined in consultation with the advisor.
-Students majoring in musicology and music theory are expected to cultivate a proficiency on a keyboard instrument, even if their principal instrument is not the piano, organ, or harpsichord.
+Students majoring in musicology and music theory are specifically encouraged to cultivate proficiency on a keyboard instrument, even if their principal instrument is not the piano, organ, or harpsichord.

 [back to top]